 - Excellent battery life of up to 13 hours in expert tests.

 - Heavy for a Chromebook of its size.

-- Plastic base means it may not be as sturdy as cover suggests.
+- With a plastic base, it may not be as sturdy as the aluminum cover suggests.

 - Performance isn't necessarily inspiring for the price.

 Takeaway: Perhaps the best feature of the Acer Chromebook R13 is its extraordinary battery life -- users can go all day without a power-up.
-It's a bit harder to get charged up about its overall performance, though -- it's certainly adequate, but it just won't blow you away.
-At its list price of $400, there are better options; but on sale (as it is now), this sharp-screened, fairly versatile machine is definitely worth a second look.
+It's a bit harder to get charged up about the overall performance, though.
+While it's certainly adequate, it won't blow you away.
+At the list price of $400, there are better options; but on sale (as it is now), this sharp-screened, fairly versatile 2-in-1 machine is definitely worth a second look.

-- 360-degree hinge allows for multiple positioning options, from tablet to stand mode.
+- 2-in-1 design with a 360-degree hinge that allows multiple positioning options, from tablet to stand mode.

 - Can access Android apps (in beta mode).